villeinkinen/temp/README.md

     warning: FALSE
 ---

-### Exploration of Mapbiomas de- and reforestation patterns in San José de Chiquitos
+## Exploration of Mapbiomas de- and reforestation patterns in San José de Chiquitos

+### Land cover description

 Forest vs non-forest in 1994.
 Property bounadries in white.